caseyg/awesome/TOPICS.md

 *   [uBlock-LLC/uBlock](https://github.com/uBlock-LLC/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.

-## playwright

-*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.

-*   [simonw/shot-scraper](https://github.com/simonw/shot-scraper) - A command-line utility for taking automated screenshots of websites

-*   [palewire/news-homepages](https://github.com/palewire/news-homepages) - An open-source archive that gathers, saves, shares and analyzes news homepages

 ## test

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.